ashleykinard/ashleykinard.github.io/index.md

 I have a real passion for technical writing — particularly for the software industry.
 I have always enjoyed writing, but never considered a career of it until a friend clued me in on the field.
 Making a career out of something I enjoy?
 Not dreading the daily grind on a daily basis?
 Sign me up!

 My foot in the door to the world of technical writing came by what felt like sheer chance.
 I didn't have any past experience, and it was incredibly overwhelming to hit the ground hard.
-But I hit it, wobbled a bit, and kept running.
+But I hit it, wobbled a bit, and ran.
 I've been running hard ever since.
-I don't want to stop running, either.
+I can't stop and won't stop.
+I enjoy the runner's high too much to quit now.

 With this opportunity, my desire to continually develop my skills, both as a writer and technical skills, have continually grown.
 I don't just enjoy the work that I do.
 I *love* it.